 - For performance majors, the level at which a student is placed in performance courses through the audition process (including individual instruction, i.e. applied lessons)

-When a student performs an audition for transfer admission to a performance program at the Thornton School, the faculty determine not only whether the student is musically admissible to the program, but also what level at which s/he should be placed in performance classes once enrolled.
-It is possible that a student will have completed 64 transferable units at a community college (technically granting him/her junior class standing at USC), but be placed at the freshman level in performance courses, which would require the student to complete four additional years of performance coursework at the Thornton School.
+When a student performs an audition for transfer admission to a performance program at the Thornton School, the faculty determine not only whether the student is musically admissible to the program, but also what level at which they should be placed in performance classes once enrolled.
+It is possible that a student will have completed 64 transferable units at a community college (technically granting them junior class standing at USC), but be placed at the freshman level in performance courses, which would require the student to complete four additional years of performance coursework at the Thornton School.
+Popular Music majors are required to take a sequence of performance classes that must be completed over the course of 7 semesters.
+Therefore, it is prudent for Popular Music transfers to plan for at least 7 semesters of enrollment.